AkadenTK/superwarp/README.md

 ### Locked homepoints and waypoints
 Superwarp by default allows teleporting to homepoints that have yet to be reached.
 But in the event that the user wants to disable this feature for safety, edit the setting in the data/settings.xml file as such: `<enable_locked_warps>false</enable_locked_warps>`.

+### Special thanks
+Thanks to Ivaar and Thorny for their work on figuring out the waypoint currency data packs.
+Without them the waypoint system wouldn't function properly at all.

+Thanks to Kenshi for helping collect data about same-zone warp coordinates accurately.

+Thanks to Ivaar for also helping with the elvorseal state and receive packets, data for unlocked homepoints, waypoints and survival guides, and for helping with the client menu-lock reset functions.

 ### Updates
 #### v0.96
 - **Feature**: Homepoints now uses same-zone teleporting feature.